peterpeterparker/daviddalbusco.com/src/blog/a-reading-progress-bar-for-blog-posts.md

 <svelte:window bind:scrollY={y} />
 ```

-It doesn't let you pass `passive: true` to the underlying listener.
+AFAIK it doesn't let you pass `passive: true` to the underlying listener.
 I took a quick look at the source and it doesn't seem to use it either, though I'm not entirely sure.
-What I do know for sure is that using a passive listener for scroll is generally a performance best practice, even if in this particular case there isn't much to worry about.
+What I do know for sure is that using a passive listener for scroll is generally a performance best practice, even if in this particular case one might argue there isn't much to worry about.
 That's why I went with a custom event listener instead.

 ```ts
 $effect(() => {